Illinois BetMGM Bonus Code - First Bet Offer: Up to $1500 Back in Bonus Bets

 How to Bet

 Never used BetMGM before?
 Getting started is simple.
 To sign up, all you need is a computer or mobile device, plus a method of payment for your first deposit.
-Simply follow our link, and the BetMGM site or app will take you through the process.
+Just follow our link, and the BetMGM site or app will take you through the sign-up process.

-If you're wanting to wager on a game matchup today but would like some help getting started, here's a quick breakdown.
-Wagering on the moneyline, spread, and over/under are some of the most common ways to make bets.
-A moneyline bet means that you think one of the teams will win the game.
-Pretty simple, right?
-If you bet $10 with -110 odds and the team you picked does win, you'd get back $19.
+Looking to place a bet but don't know where to start?
+Consider some of the most common betting types, such as the moneyline, spread, and over/under.
+A moneyline bet means that you think one of the teams will win.
+Simple as that!
+And if they do, and you bet $10 on odds of -110, you'd get $19 back.

-While it can be a bit more complicated, betting against the spread can offer a larger payout or better chance to win in certain situations.
-If a team, for example, is +3, the +3 means that they must win, tie, or lose by no more than the spread amount to "cover."
-But if their opponent wins by more than the spread, then they will "cover" the spread, making them the correct side of the bet.
+While it can be a little more complicated, betting against the spread can offer a better payout in certain situations.
+If a team, for example, is -6 on the spread, the -6 means that they must win by at least seven points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then their opponent will "cover" the spread, making them the correct side of the bet.

 Games in Illinois Today